streamsets/transformer-sample-processor/README.md

       }
     }

-Clone the [sample processor git repository](https://github.com/streamsets/transformer-sample-processor) and examine the above code there.
+Clone the [sample processor git repository](https://github.com/streamsets/transformer-sample-processor), checkout the `skeleton` tag, and examine the above code there.
 You will also see a couple of supporting Java classes and a default icon for the processor.
 We'll look at those more closely later.

 Now build the project with `mvn clean package`: